 Because the cost of waterproofing a leaking basement from the inside is usually much less than the cost of positive-side excavation and remediation, these techniques are making their way into the residential sector.
 Homeowners appreciate the lower cost and reduced hassle and appreciate keeping lawns, driveways, and landscaping in place.
 Solutions can involve polyurethane grouts, polymer hybrids, and crystalline crack-sealing technology.

-Roman Mahles, technical specialist at Koster American, says, “Negative side capillary coatings can be beneficial in some situations.
+Roman Mahles, a technical specialist at Koster American, says, “Negative side capillary coatings can be beneficial in some situations.
 However, it is often best to take a systems approach.
-It is important to seek recommendations from professional engineers, consultants, and manufactures to determine the best approach to remediation.”
+It is important to seek recommendations from professional engineers, consultants, and manufacturers to determine the best approach to remediation.”

 The standard method is to inject a polyurethane foam first to stop any flowing water and then, in a necessary second step, to inject an elastic solid body resin.

 Boreholes are drilled into the crack from alternating sides in a 45° angle towards the crack center.
 Since the course of the crack below the surface is not known, this procedure ensures that at least every second borehole transects the crack.
 The polyurethane resin is injected into the boreholes with a high-pressure injection pump via special valves, so-called injection ports, which are installed in the boreholes.

 Pat Burchett at NCFI Polyurethanes says there is a range of foams, from single component urethane grouts to plural component crack injection systems, and the correct material depends on the application and whether or not water is present.
 (Some injection materials need water to react whereas others do not react if water or moisture is present.)
 Polyurethanes are almost always recommended over epoxies because they stay permanently elastic and bond well to concrete and brick.